What is a DRIP? A Canadian Explanation

 Finally, all Canadian DRIPs are completely FREE!
 So you can reinvest and buy more for next to nothing!
 Compare this to discount brokers who charge anywhere from $5-$35 for each purchase.
 This means more of your money gets invested, and reinvested and compounded over time.
 Starting to get the picture?
 Do you wonder why big banks, mutual fund companies and investment dealers don't want you to know about them?
 All of your hard earned money gets invested and grows with NO FEES so nobody makes money off your back.

 As you can see DRIPs/SPPs are intended for long-term shareholders who are looking for stable, dependable (Blue Chip) growth of their investments.
 As with all investments in stocks, there is a risk since the share price could go up or down.
 But the main idea for DRIPs/SPPs investors is to find companies who regularly pay a dividend, quarter after quarter, and increase that dividend at least once per year.
-Companies such as Indxis and S&P keep track of which Canadian companies meet these criteria.
+Companies such as S&P keep track of which Canadian companies meet these criteria, called the S&P Canadian Dividend Aristocrats.

 Do not confuse these DRIPs/SPPs with a discount Broker's "Synthetic" DRIP See FAQ Question #10.
 In those cases, you are a "Non-Registered shareholder" or "Beneficial shareholder."